0day-ci/linux/Documentation/scheduler/sched-deadline.rst

- As already stated in Section 3, a necessary condition to be respected to correctly schedule a set of real-time tasks is that the total utilization is smaller than M. When talking about -deadline tasks, this requires that the sum of the ratio between runtime and period for all tasks is smaller than M. Notice that the ratio runtime/period is equivalent to the utilization of a "traditional" real-time task, and is also often referred to as "bandwidth".
+ As already stated in Section 3, a necessary condition to be respected to correctly schedule a set of real-time tasks is that the total utilization is smaller than :math:`M`.
+When talking about -deadline tasks, this requires that the sum of the ratio between runtime and period for all tasks is smaller than :math:`M`.
+Notice that the ratio runtime/period is equivalent to the utilization of a "traditional" real-time task, and is also often referred to as "bandwidth".
  The interface used to control the CPU bandwidth that can be allocated to -deadline tasks is similar to the one already used for -rt tasks with real-time group scheduling (a.k.a.
 RT-throttling - see